redux-saga/redux-saga/docs/api/README.md

 }
 ```

-We can create a *selector*, i.e. a function which knows how to extract
-the `cart` data from the State
+We can create a *selector*, i.e. a function which knows how to extract the `cart` data from the State:

 `./selectors`
 ```javascript
 export const getCart = state => state.cart
 ```

-Then we can use that selector from inside a Saga using the `select` Effect
+Then we can use that selector from inside a Saga using the `select` Effect:

 `./sagas.js`
 ```javascript